 Former Secretary-General of the United Nations, Kofi Annan once said, “Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family.”
-Clearly, he hadn’t had the chance to go through any of the books being taught in the schools in India.
+Clearly, he hadn’t had the chance to go through any of the books being taught in Indian schools.

 So this Children’s Day, we bring to you a list of bizarre ‘lessons’ that are being taught in Indian textbooks:

 Worldwide, Karl Benz has been accredited with inventing the first automobile.
 But a Gujarat board textbook disagrees.
 A set of 8 books authored by Dinanath Batra, a member of National Executive of the RSS’ education cell – Vidya Bharati – and their translations into Gujarati by Gujarat State School Textbooks Board state that the motor car existed during the Vedic period and it was called ‘Anashva Rath‘.
 The books further go on the claim that the stem cell technology originated during the birth of the Kauravas in the Mahabharata period.

 2) Kill a kitten to test if it’s a living object

 The concept of ‘Schrödinger’s cat’ thought experiment states that if a cat is kept in a box with a flask of poison, the animal is both simultaneously alive and dead unless you open the box and find out.
 An environmental studies textbook for Class 4 taught in some Delhi schools have taken the experiment to the next level altogether.
 It suggests that the best way to check if an animal is a living object is by putting the animal (a kitten) in a box without a hole.
 If the animal dies, you’ll have your answer.

 3) Non-vegetarian people lie and commit sex crimes